R4yGM/SpaceXTelemetry-Api/README.md

 # SpaceXDB-Api
-this is the api for http://www.spacexdb.cf
+this is the api used in http://www.spacexdb.cf ,all the data is extracted by me using SpacexTelemetry (private at the moment)